dmcg/raspberry-strogonanoff/README.md

 </table>
 where the Raspberry Pi Header Pin numbers are the little ones on the inside of the diagram below.

+If you've had to read this section, please see the disclaimer below.

 Running
 -------